Where are women living with the consequences of female genital mutilation or at risk in the Americas?

 In a number of countries, including Peru, Mexico, and Brazil, there is historical evidence of female genital mutilation having taken place among the native population within the last generation.
 However, further research is needed to confirm whether or not the practice has died out or if it persists.
 Further research is needed in these countries to confirm whether female genital mutilation is still taking place or not.

 - Peru: The practice of introcision has been reported in the past among the Conibos, a division of Pano Indians from Peru.
 (OHCHR, 1995).
 Introcision has been described as a practice where an elderly woman using a bamboo knife “cuts around the hymen from the vaginal entrance and severs the hymen from the labia, at the same time exposing the clitoris.
 Medicinal herbs are applied.”
 A documentary film from 2017 (Chua) documents the existence of female genital mutilation among the Shipibo people in Peru in the form of clitoridectomies (Type I FGM).
-Community members, however, reported that the practice was last known to take place around forty years ago and that it had been abandoned by the community.
-There is no recent evidence from Peru which documents the continued existence of female genital mutilation within the country.
+Community members, however, reported that the practice was last known to take place around forty years ago and had been abandoned by the community (Tomazoni & Garbini Both, 2018).
+There is no recent evidence from Peru that documents the continued existence of FGM/C within the country.
+In its submission to the UN Secretary-General in 2024, the Peruvian government confirmed that there was no current evidence available of FGM/C occurring within the country.

 - Brazil and Mexico: A report from the UN Office of the High Commissioner of Human Rights from 1995 reports the practice of “introcision” in Brazil and eastern Mexico (OHCHR, 1995).
 Introcision is usually defined as the enlarging or tearing of the vaginal opening and in some cases the perineum as well.
 Clitoridectomies (Type I FGM) have been reported in the past in Western Brazil and Mexico until the late 1970s (Rushwan, 2013), though there is insufficient evidence to determine current practice.